Mbed-TLS/mbedtls/BRANCHES.md

 We maintain backward compatibility with previous versions of versions of the PSA Crypto persistent storage since Mbed TLS 2.25.0, provided that the storage backend (PSA ITS implementation) is configured in a compatible way.
-We intend to maintain this backward compatibilty throughout a major version of Mbed TLS (for example, all Mbed TLS 3.y versions will be able to read keys written under any Mbed TLS 3.x with x < y).
+We intend to maintain this backward compatibility throughout a major version of Mbed TLS (for example, all Mbed TLS 3.y versions will be able to read keys written under any Mbed TLS 3.x with x < y).